obrie/retrokit/README.md

 ## Instructions

+1. Update config/ in retrokit to match your personal preferences and hardware requirements
 1. Flash new image (Note this will also expand the main partition and copy retrokit onto the sd card):
    ```